Reviews

 Pro: Checking personal loan options won’t affect credit score

-To compare loan offers, you don’t have to worry about your credit score taking a ding.
-There is a soft pull to check the offers by its partners.
-Now, if you decide to take up a personal loan offer and apply, the lender is more than likely going to do a credit check.
+When comparing loan offers, you don’t need to worry about your credit score taking a hit.
+Fiona uses a soft pull to check offers from its partners.
+However, if you decide to accept a personal loan offer and apply, the lender will likely perform a credit check.

 Pro: Don’t need excellent credit to find a Fiona loan

-Fiona’s lending partners have a diverse range of requirements.
-That means there is a good chance there is a lender that would be willing to offer a loan even if you don’t have the best credit score.
+Fiona’s lending partners maintain diverse requirements, meaning there’s a good chance you’ll find a lender willing to offer a loan even without an excellent credit score.

 Pro: Free to use

-Fiona’s platform is completely free for you to use.
+Fiona’s platform is completely free to use.
 Review and compare multiple lenders at no cost.

 Pro: Can find other financial products

-Many online marketplaces focus on offering one financial product.
-Fiona focuses on personal loans, but they have a multitude of other products you can find.
-Student loan refinancing, auto loans (refinancing), mortgage loans, and insurance are some of the available options.
-You can even use it to find and open up a savings account.
+While many online marketplaces focus on one financial product, Fiona specializes in personal loans but offers numerous other products.
+Student loan refinancing, auto loans (refinancing), mortgage loans, and insurance are among the available options.
+You can even use it to find and open a savings account.

 Con: Doesn’t offer personal loans directly

-Fiona doesn’t have its loan product.
-It works with other lenders to offer these loans.
+Fiona doesn’t provide its own loan products.
+Instead, it partners with other lenders to offer these loans.

 Con: No guarantee you will qualify for a loan

-Fiona does a soft credit pull to help match you with possible lenders.
-But it doesn’t mean that you’ll qualify for loan offers.
-There are other requirements that lenders look at aside from your credit score.
-The only way to know for sure is to apply with the lender directly.
+While Fiona performs a soft credit pull to match you with potential lenders, this doesn’t guarantee you’ll qualify for loan offers.
+Lenders consider other requirements beyond your credit score.
+The only way to know for certain is to apply directly with the lender.

 Con: Comparison tool only for its lending partners

-Fiona’s loan offerings are limited to its partner network.
-Therefore you would need additional research to find the most competitive rates.
+Fiona’s loan offerings are limited to its partner network, so you’d need additional research to find the most competitive rates available.

 Con: Might have to pay origination fees

-Fiona doesn’t charge a fee, but if you decide to borrow money from a lender, you might have to pay fees.
-Origination fees, late fees, and processing fees are among the potential costs.
+While Fiona doesn’t charge fees, if you borrow money from a lender, you might face various costs.
+Origination fees, late fees, and processing fees are among the potential expenses.

 Con: Receiving telemarketing calls

-Fiona shares your information with its lender network.
-So you are likely to receive spam calls and emails for a while.
-Even if you’ve taken out a loan with someone else, other lenders may still keep calling.
+Fiona shares your information with its lender network, making you likely to receive spam calls and emails for a while.
+Even if you secure a loan elsewhere, other lenders may continue calling.

 FAQ: Fiona Loans Review